Posted in:

 Can You Cash in a Small Pension Annuity?

-The only circumstances when taking small pension pots is permissible before you reach 55 is if you have been diagnosed with severe, debilitating ill health or a terminal illness.
+Cashing in small pension pots under 55 is only permissible under certain special conditions.
+They are if you have been diagnosed with severe, debilitating ill health or a terminal illness.

 Conclusion

-In addition to state and workplace pensions, there are many ways on how to invest money for your retirement.
+In addition to state and workplace pensions, there are many ways you can invest money for your retirement.
 It is a complex subject, and you are best talking to an experienced financial adviser specialist like Moneyfarm.

-As well as offering you the best guidance on which type of personal pension would suit you best, we can also advise you about cashing in small pension pots, trivial commutation lump sum etiquette, and the small pot lump sum rules.
+We can advise you on which type of personal pension would suit you best, discuss cashing in small pension pots, explain trivial commutation lump sum etiquette, and tell you about the rules for small pot lump sums.

 Our aim is to make sure that when you reach retirement age – whenever that might be – your personal pension will afford you the lifestyle to which you aspire.